silarsis/serverless-game/README.md

   request_uuid: <uuid of this request>
 ```

 Creates a mob in the given location.
-Presumably there'll be more details in
+Presumably there will be more details in
 the create later, once we have more details to give.
 For now, this is enough.

 This will cause the following sequence of events: